13 min read

 The Schema for the daily statistics summary rollups is as follows:

-All of the components of the use case architecture we just discussed can run on the same cluster with the MapR Converged Data Platform.
-There are several advantages of having MapR Streams on the same cluster as all the other components.
+All of the components of the use case architecture we just discussed can run on the same cluster with the MapR Data Platform.
+There are several advantages of having MapR Event Store on the same cluster as all the other components.
 For example, maintaining only one cluster means less infrastructure to provision, manage, and monitor.
 Likewise, having producers and consumers on the same cluster means fewer delays related to copying and moving data between clusters, and between applications.

 You can download the code, data, and instructions to run this example from here:

-In this blog post, you learned how the MapR Converged Data Platform integrates Hadoop and Spark with real-time database capabilities, global event streaming, and scalable enterprise storage.
+In this blog post, you learned how the MapR Data Platform integrates Hadoop and Spark with real-time database capabilities, global event streaming, and scalable enterprise storage.